Gastric/Stomach

 Recovery from surgery to treat stomach cancer can take a long time.
 The specialist team looking after you will discuss all the benefits and side effects.

-Surgery to help control the symptoms of stomach cancer
+Surgery to help control the symptoms of Stomach Cancer

 You may need surgery to relieve a blockage in the stomach.
 This helps food pass through your stomach more easily.